 Note: Speedstack does not ship with the default.mlbx library.

-For this discussion open one of the two sample library files, Speedstack Imperial.mlbx or Speedstack Metric.mlbx (stored in the Program Files\Polar\Speedstack\Samples folder at installation time for a default installation.)
+For this discussion open one of the two sample library files, Speedstack Imperial.mlbx or Speedstack Metric.mlbx.

+Use the Open Library icon to navigate to the Program Files\Polar\Speedstack\Samples folder, created at installation time.